CHRISTOROMO/US-ELECTION-ANALYSIS-WITH-SQL/README.md

 We also have no missing records on the data.

 # 3.0 Data Preparation
-We shall be joining the two tables using the State field as the key and making a new table by the name “Election”.
+* We joined the two tables using the State field as the key and making a new table by the name “Election”.
-The team wants to change the name of the "District of Columbia" state to its short version "DC", we shall be updating the records accordingly.
+* The team wanted to change the name of the "District of Columbia" state to its short version "DC", we updated the records accordingly.
-We shall create a new column by the name “Ratio” to  compute the ratio between the number of grand electors and the population.
+* We created a new column by the name “Ratio” to  compute the ratio between the number of grand electors and the population.
-We shall order the states by decreasing ratio of Grand Electors per capita.
-This will make our priority list.
+* We ordered the states by decreasing ratio of Grand Electors per capita.
+This made our priority list.
-We shall compute the running total of Grand Electors in that sorted list.
+* We computed the running total of Grand Electors in that sorted list.
-We shall also compute the half of the total of Grand Electors overall (in the whole country).
-This will enable us to determine the threshold we need to reach for winning the presidential election.
+* We salso computed the half of the total of Grand Electors overall (in the whole country).
+This made us to determine the threshold we need to reach for winning the presidential election.
-We shall filter our sorted list of states in order to keep only the (top) ones enabling us to reach the computed threshold. (the other states will be ignored).
+* We filtered our sorted list of states in order to keep only the (top) ones enabling us to reach the computed threshold. (the other states will were ignored).

 # 4.0 Modeling
 We did a very simple analysis model to sort the columns and calculate the ratio between the grand electors and population.
 From our sorted data we created a new column to show the cumulative electors’ vote.
 We can easily see the 11 states with highest chances to get to the threshold electors votes i.e 270